 Craig Lake State Park one of the most remote parks in Michigan, is 40 miles west of Marquette.
 You can explore a vast network of backcountry trails and some of the UP's best ﬁshing in six lakes.
 Bring a tent or rent a roof.
 (Yurts and basic cabins are available.)
 One of the best options for outdoor gear rentals in Marquette is Northern Michigan University's Outdoor Recreation Center.
 Options include disc golf sets, kayaks, stand-up paddleboards and more.

 On Two Wheels

-Ramba A massive volunteer effort built this 77-mile network 15 miles west of Marquette in Ishpeming.
+A massive volunteer effort built Ramba, a 77-mile network 15 miles west of Marquette in Ishpeming.

-Copper Harbor Drive three hours from Marquette to reach one of the world’s top 25 trail systems, ranked by the International Mountain Bicycling Association.
+Drive three hours from Marquette to reach Copper Harbor and one of the world's top 25 trail systems, ranked by the International Mountain Bicycling Association.